paliwalpawan/tcs-devops-prep/README.md

 		- Add configurations for JDK, Maven , Git & Docker Go to Manage Jenkins --> Manage Plugins --> Available tab --> Install following (Install without restart)
 		- Blue Ocean (for nice visualization of pipeline stages)
-		- Artifactory (for uploading / downloading files to/from jFrog artifactory) Go to Manage Jenkins --> Manage Nodes --> New Node
+		- Nexus Platform (for uploading / downloading files to/from Nexus artifactory) Go to Manage Jenkins --> Manage Nodes --> New Node
 		- Prerequisite : The slave node(s) must have password login enabled (IMPORTANT !!!)
 			> Login to all the target slave nodes